Flex LNG (FLNG)

 AI Analysis | Feedback

-H. Marius Foss, Interim CEO & Chief Commercial Officer
+H. Marius Foss, CEO & Chief Commercial Officer

 Knut Traaholt, Chief Financial Officer

-Knut Traaholt became Chief Financial Officer of Flex LNG Management AS in May 2021.
-He has approximately 15 years of experience in international shipping, offshore, and E&P finance.
-His professional background includes roles as Client Executive in Swedbank AB and Director in ABN AMRO Bank N.V., where he worked with major shipping and offshore companies.
-Mr. Traaholt holds an MSc degree in Shipping, Trade and Finance from CASS Business School, a Bachelor in Business and administration from Copenhagen Business School, and an Executive MBA from the Norwegian School of Economics.
-He is also a Certified European Financial Analyst (CEFA).
+Knut Traaholt joined Flex LNG Management AS as Chief Financial Officer in May 2021.
+He brings approximately 20 years of experience in international shipping, offshore, and E&P finance.
+His previous employment includes roles as Client Executive at Swedbank AB and Director at ABN AMRO Bank N.V., where he worked with major shipping and energy companies.

 Naren Senaratne, Chief Accounting Officer